Galaxy 23

 Galaxy 23 is the name given to the C-band service of the Galaxy 23/EchoStar IX communications satellite jointly owned by Intelsat and EchoStar located at 121° W longitude (20Years, i=1° (2024)), serving the North American market.
 It was built by Space Systems/Loral, as part of its FS-1300 line.
-Galaxy 23 was formerly known as Intelsat Americas 13.
+Galaxy 23 was formerly known as Intelsat Americas 13 or Telstar 13.
 The "Galaxy 23" portion of the service provides transponders in the C band.
 The "EchoStar IX" portion broadcasts K_{u} band, and K_{a} band transponders.

 While the satellite itself is jointly owned through a partnership between Intelsat and Echostar, the K_{u} band payload is owned and operated by Echostar for international television programming and local television channels.
 That service is intended for Dish Network customers using a SuperDish system.
 The C-band payload is owned and operated by Intelsat.
 The K_{a} band payload is owned and operated by Echostar for as-yet-undisclosed purposes.

 Current clients for Galaxy 23/EchoStar 9 include Dish Network, Direct TV, Genesis Networks, and Playboy.